Frequently Asked Questions

 What are the exterior building and design standards?

 Exteriors use natural wood, engineered wood, fiber cement, natural or manufactured stone, stucco, brick, or log, in earth tones or muted natural hues.
 Architectural metal with a factory finish is allowed.
 Vinyl siding, unfinished concrete block, and exposed untreated corrugated metal are prohibited as primary cladding.
-Permanent foundation required.
+Continuous perimeter foundation required (no homes on blocks or piers).
 Exterior work completed within 24 months of the building permit.
 Exterior lighting must be shielded and downward-directed for dark-sky preservation.

 Can I build a guest house?

-The covenants permit one guest house per lot, up to 1,200 square feet of interior living area, subject to the lot's Approved Building Area (impervious surface cap) and applicable Carbon County ordinances at the time of permit.
-Whether a guest house actually fits depends on how much of the cap you have left after siting the primary home, driveway, outbuildings, and patios.
-On a smaller lot like Lot 1 (7,700 SF cap), budget carefully.
+The covenants permit one guest house per lot, up to 1,200 square feet of interior living area, subject to the lot's Approved Building Area (impervious surface cap).
+Whether one fits depends on how much of the cap is left after siting the primary home, driveway, outbuildings, and patios, so on a smaller lot like Lot 1 (7,700 SF cap), budget carefully.
+The DEQ subdivision approval (E.Q. #24-1245) conditions each lot for one single-family dwelling, and each lot's septic was approved and sized for that design, so an occupiable guest house with its own kitchen and bath increases the design wastewater flow and will need county health review and, in most cases, a DEQ amendment before it can be permitted.
+Plan for it as possible with approvals, not as a turnkey second residence.

 Can I keep horses or livestock?